KeerthiSagarSN/KeerthiSagarSN.github.io/_posts/2020-10-25-stormiros.md

 paper: http://ras.papercept.net/images/temp/IROS/files/2342.pdf
 video: https://www.youtube.com/watch?v=7RBPcmwLz5M
 ---
-This work presents STORM, an educational and research oriented software framework for analysis and visualization of reciprocal screw systems for a class of robot manipulator and mechanisms, to help bridge the gap between theory and practice of application of screw theory in the constraint and motion analysis for robot mechanisms.
+This work presents STORM, an educational and research oriented software framework for constraint and motion analysis and visualization of reciprocal screw systems for a class of robot manipulator and mechanisms